Westcliffe Primary School

 Rationale

-The rationale for our computing curriculum is to equip our children with the knowledge of current and future technologies and prepare the children for their future in the world of work.
+Our computing curriculum is to equip our children with the knowledge of current and future technologies and prepare the children for their future in the world of work.
 In a rapidly changing world, we feel it is important that the children are aware of new advances in technology and ways in which the curriculum will prepare them to be active participants in a digital world.

 We believe that through high quality teaching in computing, our children will have the knowledge they need to be creative and use technology in ways to positively change the world around them.
 There are 3 strands to our computing curriculum: computer science, digital literacy and information technology.
 These 3 strands are taught progressively throughout the year groups with the intention of providing children with key skills that they can build on in their future education.